apua/ATN/README.rst

 User stories
 ============

+Epic story: As xxx, I want a test automation network, which shares SUTs, but guarantee not disturb automated test mission.

 A.  As a local tester, a test harness with webUI allows me to do things below,
     so that I can run automated test: